 When auteurs are considered leaders, this situation a divided leadership.
 A project has one goal, but when leaders are going on a diverging path, the project collaborators energy is spent to mitigate that.
 This story has been told many times.
 People say that having too many "smart" people hurt a project, but I say it's the other way around.
 Those people are not smart enough to realize that too much conflict will never get anyone anywhere.
 Smart people know when to step out and complement other smart people in the same domain rather than taking a direct opposing position.

 Just recently I moved to a team with at least four engineers with an auteur mindset.
 They all are smart.
 They have the capability to cover a wide range of problems end-to-end.
-One is the leader, single-handedly oversee and at times work directly on crashes capturing and management platform for games.
+One is the leader, single-handedly oversee the project.
 There is almost no occasion they are stuck on a small thing because some people have different opinions.
 The key to achieving those feats is by having an auteur mindset and complement each other.

 Smart people who work together don't undermine each other.
 They complement each other.